Gcriste/Bamazon-/README.md

 # Bamazon-App

-1. This App is designed to act as an amazon-like storefront from two different user perspectives(the customer and manager) -if selected as customer, it will update the inventory of an item after a purchase is made -if selected as manager, it will ask the user for a series of managerial options
+1.This App is designed to act as an amazon-like storefront from two different user perspectives(the customer and manager)
+    -if selected as customer, it will update the inventory of an item after a purchase is made -if selected as manager, it will ask the user for a series of managerial options